Thermistors in Temperature Indicator Circuits

 How It Operates

-A 1N4148 diode is used to sense the temperature in the temperature metre circuit shown above.
+A 1N4148 diode is used to sense the temperature in the temperature meter circuit shown above.
 The negative temperature coefficient of the 1N4148 diode is measured by differential amplifiers Q1 and Q2 in our system.
 This voltage corresponds to a scale of 2 mV/°C.

 A differential amplifier is used to ensure that temperature-related variations in transistors don't impact the calibration.